Enable logging for self-hosted models

 Behavior by Deployment Setup

-• GitLab self-managed and GitLab-managed AI Gateway: The feature flag enables logging on your self-managed instance.
-However, the flag does not activate expanded logging for the GitLab-managed AI Gateway side.
-Logging remains disabled for cloud-connected AI Gateway to protect sensitive data.
+• GitLab self-managed and GitLab-managed AI gateway: The feature flag enables logging on your self-managed instance.
+However, the flag does not activate expanded logging for the GitLab-managed AI gateway side.
+Logging remains disabled for the cloud-connected AI gateway to protect sensitive data.
 For more information, see the Feature Flag section under Privacy Considerations documentation.

 The property correlation_id is assigned to every request and is carried across different components that respond to a request.
 For more information, see the documentation on finding logs with a correlation ID.